bolaubi/BasketballPlayer-Recruitment/readme.md

 ## Introduction

-The primary objective of this project is to develop a binary classification machine learning model designed to identify potential basketball players for recruitment.
+The primary objective of this project is to reduce misallocated recruitment expense by creating a binary classification machine learning model that identifies potential basketball recruits.

 The underlying assumptions for this project are as follows: